axanthos/orange3-textable/docs/rst/partitioning_segmentations.rst

 anchors (*^* and *$*), all words containing *at least* a sequence of 1 to 3 letters--i.e. all the words--would be excluded.

-Note that :doc:`Select <select>` automatically emits a second segmentation containing all the segments that have been discarded from the main output segmentation (in the case of :ref:`figure 1 <partitioning_segmentations_fig1>` above, that would be all words less than 4 letters long).
+Note that :ref:`Select` automatically emits a second segmentation containing all the segments that have been discarded from the main output segmentation (in the case of :ref:`figure 1 <partitioning_segmentations_fig1>` above, that would be all words less than 4 letters long).
 This feature is useful when both the selected *and* the discarded segments are to be further processed on distinct branches.
-By default, when :doc:`Select <select>` is connected to another widget, the main segmentation is being emitted.
+By default, when :ref:`Select` is connected to another widget, the main segmentation is being emitted.
 In order to send the segmentation of discarded segments instead, right-click on the outgoing connexion and select **Reset Signals** (see :ref:`figure 2 <partitioning_segmentations_fig2>`